|A biannual journal of feminist continental philosophy.

 philoSOPHIA is an international, peer-reviewed journal for scholarship that engages the rich traditions of feminist theory and continental philosophy, both broadly construed.
 The journal aims to broaden the discipline of philosophy and enrich the practices of feminist theory, bringing the conceptual resources of these fields together to address pressing socio-political issues.
 We encourage a wide range of theoretical approaches, particularly those exploring feminist philosophical questions through the lenses of queer, critical race, disability, and transnational perspectives.

-Article submissions should be prepared for blind review and sent electronically to: PhilosophiaJCF@gmail.com.
+Article submissions should be prepared for anonymous review and sent electronically to: PhilosophiaJCF@gmail.com.
 Books for review should be proposed to the editors via this same e-mail address.

 Lynne Huffer is Samuel Candler Dobbs Professor of Women's, Gender, and Sexuality Studies at Emory University.
 She is the author of Another Colette (Michigan, 1992), Maternal Pasts, Feminist Futures (Stanford, 1998), Mad for Foucault (Columbia, 2010), and Are the Lips a Grave?
 (Columbia, 2013).
 Shannon Winnubst is Associate Professor of Women's, Gender, and Sexuality Studies at Ohio State University.
 She is the author of Way Too Cool: Selling Out Race and Ethics (Columbia, 2015) and Queering Freedom (Indiana, 2006) and editor of Reading Bataille Now (Indiana, 2007).
 Emanuela Bianchi is Assistant Professor of Comparative Literature and affiliations with the Department of Classics and the Program in Gender and Sexuality at New York University.
 She is the author of The Feminine Symptom: Aleatory Matter in the Aristotelian Cosmos (Fordham University Press, 2014), and the editor of Is Feminist Philosophy Philosophy?
 (Northwestern University Press, 1999).